Certified Cardiovascular Knowledge Examination

 ACC recognizes that training pathways and practice patterns differ greatly around the world.
 Applicants whose training and experience do not fit into the above criteria, but who nonetheless feel that they are qualified to take the examination, may notify ACC via email at ccke@acc.org explaining their training and experience.
 Such applications will be formally reviewed by ACC leadership.

-Individuals who pass the Certified Cardiovascular Knowledge Examination will be listed on ACC's website for a minimum of three years.
+Individuals who pass the Certified Cardiovascular Knowledge Examination will be listed on ACC's website for a minimum of five years.
 After that, they will need to demonstrate continuous competency to continue to be listed.
 Details will roll out over the next few years.

 1. Validate your eligibility for participation in the Program by reviewing the list above.